 Uran was first voiced by Yoko Mizugaki, then by Reiko Mutou, then by Kazuko Yoshikawa.

 Higeoyaji was first voiced by Masaaki Yajima, then by Ayao Wada.

 Tawashi was first voiced by Shingo Kanemoto, then by Kouichi Chiba.

-[adult swim] aired the show as late-night filler, though only 52 episodes were aired.
+Adult Swim aired the show as late-night filler, though only 52 episodes were aired.
 Curiously, it was showcased on the April Fools Day 2012 Toonami broadcast along with Trigun, despite both shows not having aired on Toonami before.

 1980 TV series

-Bad Export for You: Sort of.
+Sort of.
 On the dub's DVD release, the episodes are for the most part wildly out of order.
 And there isn't a Japanese language track or subtitles.
 The dub is pretty good all things considered, but it's hard to ignore this stuff.

-Furthermore, in a crossover with Macekre while the episode count is the same as the Japanese version, one of them was replaced by a Clip Show episode
+Furthermore, in a crossover with Macekre while the episode count is the same as the Japanese version, one of them was replaced by a Clip Show episode.

-Missing Episode: Dub only - the 20th episode "Eternal Boy" has been omitted from release with the rest of the series in Digital and DVD form, mainly because the plot revolves around the Peter Pan story, which is still under copyright by Great Ormand Street Hospital in the US and UK.
+Missing Episode: Dub only - the 20th episode "Eternal Boy" has been omitted from release with the rest of the series in Digital and DVD form, mainly because the plot revolves around the Peter Pan story, which is still under copyright by Great Ormond Street Hospital in the US and UK.
 It was replaced with a clip show episode, with Tenma and Shadow discussing Astro's progress up to that point in the series.

 Role Reprise: Hisashi Katsuta, who voiced Ochanomizu in the previous two anime adaptations, voices him once again in this series.